-International Labour organization supports countries to lure their own set of Labour legislations for the well conduct of Labour class, and the preservation of their rights.

-There are 8 basic wages conventions which protect Labourers and their wages.
+International Labour organization supports countries to lure their own set of Labour legislations for the well conduct of Labour class, and the preservation of their rights.212 There are 8 basic wages conventions which protect Labourers and their wages.
 These 8 wages conventions are actually the human rights of Labourers.
 Dr Amit Kumar Singh says that these wages conventions have laid great positive effects on Labour legislations in ratifying states.

-The eight Core Conventions of the ILO (also called fundamental human rights conventions) are: Forced Conventions (No.29), Abolition of Forced Labour Labour Convention (No.105), Equal Remuneration Convention (No.100), and Discrimination (Employment Convention (No.111).
-Freedom Occupation) association and protection of right to organized Convention (No.87), Right to Organized and Collective Bargaining Convention (No.98).
-Minimum Convention (No.138), Worst Forms of Child Labour Convention (No.182).

-In subcontinent, the development Labour laws started in the period of British colonization.
+The eight Core Conventions of the ILO (also called fundamental human rights conventions) are: Forced Conventions (No.29), Abolition of Forced Labour Labour Convention (No.105), Equal Remuneration Convention (No.100), and Discrimination (Employment Occupation) Convention (No.111).
+Freedom and protection of right association to organized Convention (No.87), Right to Organized and Collective Convention (No.98).
+Bargaining Minimum Convention (No.138), Worst Forms of Child Labour Convention (No.182).213 In subcontinent, the development Labour laws started in the period of British colonization.
 The British political and economic movements and concepts have been basis for the development of these laws.
-In the binging it was very difficult for the British institution to manage and solve the problems of workers and their unions because of having no Labour laws.
+In the binging it was very difficult for the British institution to manage and solve the problems of workers and their unions because 213.
+Ibid.

+212.Singh, Kumar, Amit, Impact of ILO on Indian Labour Laws.
+International journal of research in management & Business studies(IJRMBS 2014)Vol:1 issue 1 Jan March 2014 of having no Labour laws.
 Therefore, in order to overcome the Labour problems, the Labour laws began to be developed.
 Likewise, the textile industry started to expand, the British Indian government has been forced to making Labour laws for industrial units in India.
 Dr Amit Kumar Singh writes about the historical origins of Labour laws.

-&lt;sup>208.Singh, Kumar, Amit, Impact of ILO on Indian Labour Laws.
-International journal of research in management & Business studies(IJRMBS 2014)Vol:1 issue 1 Jan March 2014 .
-Ibid

-In the 19th century the small industrial units started its working in the hometowns and the possibilities of new jobs have risen.
+In the initial phases it was very difficult to get adequate regular Indian workers to run British organizations and hence Labour law became essential......The Factories Act was first time introduced in 1883 because of the pressure carried on the British parliament by then textile tycoons of Manchester and Lancashire.
+Thus, we acknowledged the first requirement of eight hours of work for Labour.
+The abolition of child Labour.214 In the 19th century the small industrial units started its working in the hometowns and the possibilities of new jobs have risen.
 People started to migrate from rural areas to urban areas.
 The employers gave less wages to the employers and made for them prolong working hours.
 Therefore, for this reason, the British Indian government had to make Labour legislation.
 This Labour legislation started in 1881.
 Dr Amit Kumar Singh confirms this statement in these words.
 During time, in lack of any control on organization's Labour by the state, the employers were very less concerned for the need of their workers: wages were very low, very long working hours and unsatisfied factory the employee's employment conditions.
-The situation led to the depiction of a large number of Labour legislations beginning since the year of 1881.
-These Labours.
+The situation led to the depiction of a large number of Labour

-&lt;sup>210.Op.cit

-In subcontinent, these Labour laws were developed.
+214.Op.cit legislations beginning since the year of 1881.
+These Labours.215 In subcontinent, these Labour laws were developed.
 Factories act 1881, workmen's compensation Act 1923, Payment of wages 1936, Employment of Children Act 1938, Trade Dispute Act 1929, Trade Union Act 1926, Benefit Maternity Act 1939.
 Dr Amit Kumar Singh says that ILO has great effect over the development of these Labour laws.
 Most of the labour legislations in India are before independence.....